grosser/rpx_now/README.markdown

     def rpx_token
       data = RPXNew.user_data(params[:token],'YOUR RPX API KEY') # :name=>'John Doe',:email=>'john@doe.com',:identifier=>'blug.google.com/openid/dsdfsdfs3f3'
       #when no user_data was found, data is empty, you may want to handle that seperatly...
+      #your user model must have an identifier column
       self.current_user = User.find_by_identifier(data[:identifier]) || User.create!(data)
       redirect_to '/'
     end